 Montreal's food scene is out of control any time of the year.

-But I can't think of a better season to indulge in the city's ridiculous amount of comfort grub, from its poutines, bagels, and smoked meat to multi-course meals in Old Montreal's finest restaurants.
+But there's no better season to indulge in the city's ridiculous amount of comfort grub, from its poutines, bagels, and smoked meat to multi-course meals in Old Montreal's finest restaurants.
 Why?
 It's all in the wardrobe.

 Ate too much?
 Bloated beyond repair?
 Bah.
 Wear a huge sweater.
 Or hide in your parka.
 Can't do that in summer clothes.